Binge-watching: History

-Japanese manga magazine Weekly Shōnen Jump developed a successful formula of publishing individual manga chapters and then compiling them into separate standalone tankōbon volumes that could be "binged" all at once.
+Japanese manga magazine Weekly Shōnen Jump, founded in 1968, developed a successful formula of publishing individual manga chapters and then compiling them into separate standalone tankōbon volumes that could be "binged" all at once.
 This Jump formula produced major Japanese pop culture hits such as Dragon Ball (1984 debut), One Piece (1997 debut) and Naruto (1999 debut).
 According to Matt Alt of The New Yorker, "Jump presaged the way the world consumes streaming entertainment today."